Excel VBA: Copy Dynamic Range to Another Workbook

 End Sub

-Here, we have used the SELECTION property, this will allow us to copy only the selected portion.
-Then, we have activated the Book1 sheet and added a sheet after the ActiveSheet.
+Here, we have used the SELECTION property, allowing us to copy only the selected portion.
+Then, we activated the Book1 sheet and added a sheet after the ActiveSheet.
 And for some presentation purposes, we have autofitted the columns

 • After that, press the F5 or play button to run the code.